 Allied Professional & Genetic Counselor Research Award

 We are excited to announce the first SADS Allied Professional and Genetic Counselor (AP/GC) Research Award!
-This award encourages genetic counselors and allied health professionals to conduct outstanding research in cardiac channelopathies and cardiomyopathies.
+This award recognizes genetic counselors and allied health professionals who conduct outstanding research in cardiac channelopathies and cardiomyopathies.

 The work should be scientific, innovative, informative, and practical.
 The topic of the research must be related to inherited channelopathies, inherited cardiomyopathies, or sudden death.
 It should impact patient care, advocacy, education, research, community awareness, or increase awareness of a new aspect of the disease.